jianhua222/Point-A-to-Point-B-/README.md

 There are no known bugs from implemented features.

 #### functionality are missing in the release:
 1.The feature of targeting enemies is missing.

-2.we had a feature of viewing and changing the user settings.
+2.We had a feature of viewing and changing the user settings.
 Currently, the viewing portion of that feature is working, but setup user preferences and changes feature is missing.

 #### Implemented Stretch Goals

 1.More advanced AI.

 2.Better looking animations.

 3.A boss character.

 4.Health Bar color change.

 5.Randomly spawns the next enemy.

 6.User data can be restored from persisted information.

+##Install Guide

-### Prerequisites
+#### Prerequisites

 For development:
 OS: Windows 7 SP1+, 8, 10, 64-bit versions only; Mac OS X 10.9+.